All About Stile and Rail Door Parts and Uses

 Panel variations include:

-• Raised panels that add depth and shadow lines
+• Raised panels that add depth and shadow lines.

-• Glass panels to allow light transmission
+• Glass panels to allow light transmission.

-• Louvered panels for ventilation purposes
+• Louvered panels for ventilation purposes.

-• Solid wood, plywood, or MDF construction options
+• Solid wood, plywood, or MDF construction options.

 4. Joints

 The joints hold everything together and determine the door’s long-term durability.
-Mortise and tenon joints are standard for stile-and-rail construction.
+Mortise-and-tenon joints are standard for stile-and-rail construction.

 They create incredibly strong connections that last for decades.